magento/merchdocs/src/catalog/inventory-options-global.md

     - To adjust the quantity on hand when an order is placed, set **Decrease Stock When Order is Placed** to `Yes`.

-    - To return items to stock if an order is canceled, **Set Items’ Status to be in Stock When Order in Cancelled** to `Yes`.
+    - To return items to stock if an order is canceled, **Set Items' Status to be in Stock When Order in Cancelled** to `Yes`.

     - To continue to display products in the catalog that are no longer in stock, set **Display Out of Stock Products** to `Yes`.